department-of-veterans-affairs/claims-attributes-api/README.md

 Standard Shell build:

 1. Builds our `Dockerfile.build` agent image
-2. Runs `build.sh` on it, which builds our image via the `Dockerfile`
+2. Runs `build.sh` on it, which builds our image, plus its test image, via the `Dockerfile`
-3. Deploys the image to ECR
+3. Deploys both the image and test image to ECR.

 See more about this setup [here (Private Repo)](https://github.com/department-of-veterans-affairs/health-apis-devops/tree/master/ci).